-Fierce document dispute grips Trump Supreme Court pick's hearing
+Democrats press Trump's Supreme Court pick over new documents

 “No senator deserves to sit on this committee or serve in the Senate, in my view, if they decide to be a law unto themselves and willingly flout the rules of the Senate and the determination of confidentiality and classification.
 That is irresponsible and conduct unbecoming a senator,” he said.

-“Running for president is no excuse for violating the rules of the Senate or of the confidentiality of the documents that we are privy to,” Cornyn added, referring to speculation that Booker might run for president in 2020.
+“Running for president is no excuse for violating the rules of the Senate or of the confidentiality of the documents that we are privy to,” Cornyn added.

-The committee within minutes released various documents that Democrats had requested.
-The New York Times had earlier obtained some of the documents relating to emails Kavanaugh wrote touching upon abortion and race issues when he served in the Bush White House.

-In the document mentioned by Booker, Kavanaugh said that although he favored race-neutral policies in policing, there was an “interim question of what to do before a truly effective and comprehensive race-neutral system is developed and implemented.”
+Two of the Democratic senators who have been most forceful in the Kavanaugh hearing, Booker and Kamala Harris, are considered potential 2020 presidential candidates.

 After more questions from senators on Thursday, the hearing is set to wrap up on Friday with testimony from outside witnesses.
 Republicans hope Kavanaugh will be confirmed by the Senate before the next Supreme Court term starts on Oct.
 1.